SpaceX Super Heavy: Interstage

 The interstage is equipped with four electrically actuated grid fins made of stainless steel, each with a mass of roughly 3 t.
 The fins remain extended during ascent to save weight, though this results in mild warping during stage separation.
-The interstage also has protruding hardpoints, located between grid fins, allowing the booster to be lifted or caught by the launch tower.
+The interstage also has protruding hardpoints, located between grid fins, allowing the booster to be lifted or caught by the launch tower, nicknamed "Mechazilla".
 The ability to lift a booster from these hardpoints was proven on August 23, 2022, when Booster 7 was lifted onto OLM A. The first catch of a booster occurred on October 13, 2024, using Booster 12.